RobKenis/rob-kenis-dot-dev/docs/kubecon-2024/thursday/4-spot-nodes.md

 pipes with an id.
 When you start a new container, the pipes have different ids, which isn ot allowed.

 Solution: QA Wolf developed [crik](https://github.com/qawolf/crik), a tool that works as a wrapper around CRIU and solves the pid problems by starting
 `crik` as pid 1, and the appplication as pid 9001, so criu can take a pid somewhere in between.
+Crik also saves the pipe IDs and configures CRIU to write the restored process logs to those pipes.

+The container starts using `crik run -- process.sh`, you can mount the directory where the processes get dumped, this allows you to write this to a Persistent Volume if you want.
+On startup, `crik` will check if the checkpoint directory contains a checkpoint, if something is found, it will start a restore, otherwise it will just start the process.

+Another problem: The restore process does not know that is being restored.
+There are runtime files, e.g. _/root/.cache/_.
+To solve this, _crik_ copies the generated files into the image dir to the exact directory where they need to be restored.
+In-tree resources, like sockets, cannot be restored when the directory already exists, so _crik_ has a wrapper for this.

 ## Links